Culvert Liner Installation – Culvert Renew®

 Grout the Ends (Annular Space)

-Place non-shrink hydraulic grout (e.g., Dry-Lok or equal) at ends.
+Place non-shrink hydraulic grout (e.g., Dry-Lok or equal) at ends to lock the plastic culvert liner in position.
 Methods vary: drill from above the host at the ring, or use a board dam.
 Some specs add small weep holes at the crown after set.

 Grout the Full Annular Space (If Required)